timonier/mailcatcher/README.md

 ## Usage

-Run your container via `docker run`.
+Run the application via `docker run`.
 The mailcatcher options can be passed as arguments:

 ```sh
 # See all mailcatcher options